scottx611x/CSCI-S-40/Homework/Homework4.md

 IMPORTANT NOTE: You should not select the Security Alerts related to the various DDOS attacks for analysis since they have been covered to such a large extent in the technical press.**

+I've chosen [Vulnerability Note VU#144389](https://www.kb.cert.org/vuls/id/144389) to report on.
+In short, VU#144389 describes a scenario with TLS where a given TLS implementation can allow for an unauthenticated remote party to obtain the TLS session key and be able to decrypt all of said implementation's TLS traffic.
+This vulnerabilits stems from the way an implementer could mishandle the padding within the (Client Key Exchange Message)[] which is responsible for setting the premaster secret.

 #### 2.)
 **The following questions all relate to email.
 Answer each question in detail.**
 **a).
 Explain the structure of the envelope, the header and the body of an SMTP message.**